Research & Funding Opportunities

-The Center for Native American Research and Collaboration is proud to offer both research and funding opportunities hosted by CNRC and with collaborators such as the Institute for Research Education to Advance Community Health (IREACH).
+The Center for Native American Research & Collaboration is proud to offer both research and funding opportunities hosted by CNRC and collaborators, such as the Institute for Research Education to Advance Community Health (IREACH).

 Current Research Projects